kasmith/webppl_tutorial_966/notes/2_building_generative_models.md

 Note that we don't have to worry about equal strengths here -- because these numbers are pulled from a continuous distribution, they will never be exactly equal
 -->

 4. Recursion (BONUS).
 Try to build the following procedure: You take a coin, and flip it.
 If the coin returns `true` ("heads"), stop.
 If the coin returns `false` ("tails"), then flip the coin again.
-Keep going in this manner, counting up the total number of tails you see before you hit tails.
+Keep going in this manner, counting up the total number of tails you see before you hit heads.

 - Below is the start of some code to construct this procedure, fill in the rest: